argoproj/argo-cd/docs/operator-manual/notifications/services/awssqs.md

 This notification service is capable of sending simple messages to AWS SQS queue.

 * `queue` - name of the queue you are intending to send messages to.
-Can be overwriten with target destination annotation.
+Can be overwritten with target destination annotation.
 * `region` - region of the sqs queue can be provided via env variable AWS_DEFAULT_REGION
 * `key` - optional, aws access key must be either referenced from a secret via variable or via env variable AWS_ACCESS_KEY_ID
-* `secret` - optional, aws access secret must be either referenced from a secret via variableor via env variable AWS_SECRET_ACCESS_KEY
+* `secret` - optional, aws access secret must be either referenced from a secret via variable or via env variable AWS_SECRET_ACCESS_KEY
 * `account` optional, external accountId of the queue
 * `endpointUrl` optional, useful for development with localstack